Aaditya-Prasad/consistency-policy/README.md

 As mentioned earlier, a Consistency Policy can complete multi-step inference at test time.
 Before chaining is enabled, you must define the timesteps that you wish to chain at under ```policy.chaining_times```.
 We found that even partitions of discretized time work well as a heurstic: thus, our default setting is ```policy.chaining_times = ['D',27,54]``` for three-step inference that chains from 0, 27, and 54 bins.
 Once you have set this parameter, you must call ```policy.enable_chaining()``` (```PolicyWrapper``` supports this method as well).
 More details and an explanation of chaining can be found in our paper.

-## License
-This repository is released under the MIT license.
-See [LICENSE](LICENSE) for additional details.

 ## Bibtex
 You can cite this work at
 ```